 - organizational capacity building and cooperation in the Danube sector for investigation and assessment of existing green technologies and best practices and provide tailor-made innovative solutions and

-- individual capacity building by testing the environment information centres through pilot actions that will raise the intensity of cooperation between the Danube riparian countries, ultimately ensuring long-term transnational cooperation.
+- individual capacity building by testing the environment information centres through pilot actions that will raise the intensity of cooperation between the Danubian countries, ultimately ensuring long-term transnational cooperation.

 Acting as a policy driver for a stronger multilevel cooperation, GREEN DANUBE guarantees the replication of project outputs in the entire Danube region and beyond.